schwamster/serverless-certificate-creator/Readme.md

                 certificateName: 'abc.somedomain.io'
                 //optional
                 idempotencyToken: 'abcsomedomainio'
-                //required if hostedZoneId is not set
+                //required if hostedZoneId is not set, alternativly as an array
-                hostedZoneName: 'somedomain.io.'
+                hostedZoneNames: 'somedomain.io.'
                 //required if hostedZoneName is not set
-                hostedZoneId: 'XXXXXXXXX'
+                hostedZoneIds: 'XXXXXXXXX'
-                // optional default is false. if you set it to true you will get a new file (after executing serverless create-cert), that contains certificate info that you can use in your deploy pipeline
+                // optional default is false. if you set it to true you will get a new file (after executing serverless create-cert), that contains certificate info that you can use in your deploy pipeline, alternativly as an array
                 writeCertInfoToFile: false
                 // optional, only used when writeCertInfoToFile is set to true.
 It sets the name of the file containing the cert info
                 certInfoFileName: 'cert-info.yml'